-One of the cutest and most original tooth fairy ideas is to give precious stones, instead of money.
-These can also be kept, always look beautiful and are a special way to commemorate this time in your child’s life.
+One of the cutest and most unique Tooth Fairy idea is to give precious stones instead of money.
+These can also be kept for ages, always look beautiful, and are a special way to commemorate this time in your child’s life.
 The reason leaving magical objects works is your child can keep them, play with them, share with others, and cherish them as keepsakes for life.

-If you (or your tooth fairy) are not a wordsmith, never fear, we have a few handy letter templates, which might just help you out if you are not feeling like a tiny-sized Moliere or Shakespeare.
+If you (or your Tooth Fairy) are not a wordsmith, never fear, we have a few handy letter templates, which might just help you out if you are not feeling like a tiny-sized Moliere or Shakespeare.

 It’s always nice if the letters are personalized and have little comments about your child’s after-school activities, any good behavior and keeping up good dental hygiene.
 For younger kids, a few simple verses of a poem will work nicely.
 If you like, you can even make your own glitter bottles to go with the letter.

 A Tooth Care Set

-Sometimes the tooth fairy remembers that you need to change your toothbrush.
+Sometimes the Tooth Fairy remembers that you need to change your toothbrush.
 This can be a great way to get any child enthused about taking good care of their teeth.

-Another great book is the Tooth on the Roof book; which is all about how children across the globe celebrate their teeth falling out.
+Another great book is the Tooth on the Roof, which is all about how children across the globe celebrate losing a tooth.
 This can be especially comforting to a child who is nervous about the experience, as they realize that every child is going to lose their teeth, too.

 A Tooth Keepsake Book

-She will probably give this special gift as you are losing your last few teeth.
+The Tooth Fairy will probably give this special gift as you are losing your last few teeth.
 Each child loses around 20 teeth, so as long as you count how many they have lost, you will know when to have this ready.

 These moments are precious and will always remind your family of childhood magic, no matter how old you are.
-Generations on, you will always have a reminder, of the magic of the tooth fairy.
+Generations on, you will always have a reminder of the magic of the Tooth Fairy.